Monday, June 28, 2021

 • Scrolls "vanishing" over time if they are not cursed and not read, to ensure scrolls are read and cursed scrolls get triggered.

 • Low-Level deadliness.
 Gaining experience and improving your character towards the next level was a core driver that made the game addictive, and likely a great part of its success.
 It still is used today by games everywhere, wether on computers or in paper RPGs, so it is hard to call levels per se a design mistake.
 However the vunerability of first level characters was too high.
 You could die from a single hit.
-Sure, it was not as time consuming back then to make up a character.
+Sure, it was not as time consuming back then to make up a new character.
 Still it is a bad beginner experience to create a character just to see him being wasted by an unlucky roll.
 Gary in later years started characters on level 2 or even level 3 to adjust for this.
+DSA started them with 20 or 30 hit points, at similar damage dice.

 • Classes.
 While this makes it simple to play a given archetype, non-cookie cutter character concepts are either impossible to represent with such a system, or unnaturally complicated to approximate by dual- or multiclassing, which also was not generally allowed in original D&D and AD&D. He himself admitted, that an approach based on bundles of abilities would be a better system.
 This is not so much an issue when you play this the first time, but it will become an issue once you want to be a bit more creative about your character.

-In general, he had a hard time to let go of his choices, like d100 on strength for fighters, different XP ladders for different classes.
-5e's approach to saving throws takes less mental baggage, less tables to look stuff up.
-But it still is amazing how perfect his original system was.
+In general, he had a hard time to let go of his choices, like d100 on strength for fighters, different XP ladders for different classes. his approach to saving throws.
+But it still is amazing how functional his original system was.

-Lastly there are w few design decisions that were changed later over time, to take the edge off, and that I am not sure about if they were mistakes or not:
+Lastly there are a few design decisions that were changed later over time, to take the edge off, and that I am not sure if they were mistakes or not:

 Friday, June 18, 2021